-The HWCOE Peer Advisors will ease the transition to college life for new students by offering them the knowledge and perspective of experienced students.
-They will raise awareness of policies, procedures, resources, and opportunities that will support students in attaining their goals and achieving success.
+The Engineering Peer Advisors ease the transition to college life for new students by offering them the knowledge and perspective of experienced engineering students.
+Engineering Peer Advisors help clarify policies and procedures, provide resources, and identify opportunities to support students in attaining their academic and professional goals.

-These students exemplify the attributes of a Gator Engineer and have been selected as Peer Advisors on the basis of their academic and professional achievements, their contributions to the college and campus community, and their dedication to helping new students create the best possible undergraduate degree experience..
+These students exemplify the Attributes of a Gator Engineer and have been selected on the basis of their academic and professional achievements, their contributions to the college and campus community, and their dedication to helping new students create the best possible undergraduate experience..
 They are a resource for you.
-They can answer many of your questions and help you on the road to success at UF!
+They can answer many of your questions and help you on the road to success at UF.

 - Study skills

 - Time management